 Noise by Part of Fruitland Park

 Average noise levels for Fruitland Park residents, grouped by direction from the center of Fruitland Park.
-Central Fruitland Park carries the highest population-weighted average; Northern Fruitland Park carries the lowest.
-Just 20% of residents in Northern Fruitland Park live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central Fruitland Park.
+The highest population-weighted average is in central Fruitland Park; the lowest is in eastern Fruitland Park, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Fruitland Park